debashishnanda/Stock-Market-Charting---Phase3/README.md

 ### Frontend
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You will always be registered as a user.

+Hence to access as the admin use this credential

+`username - debadmin`

+`password - debashish`

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.